StackingNet: Collective Inference Across Independent AI Foundation Models: Author Contributions

-S.L. conceived the study and wrote the manuscript.
-S.L. and C.L. designed the methods, conducted the experiments, and analysed the results.
-D.W., Z.Z. and L.D. supervised and funded the study.
+S.L.\ and C.L.\ contributed equally to this work.
+S.L.\ conceived the study and wrote the manuscript.
+S.L.\ and C.L.\ designed the methods, conducted the experiments, and analyzed the results.
+D.W., Z.Z., and L.D.\ supervised and funded the study.
 All authors reviewed the manuscript.